 VipeCloud also makes it easy to create parent-child relationships between accounts, which helps organize multi-location accounts.

 Multiple pipelines are also likely necessary if you will be managing accounts.
-The reason for this is because the process of courting a prospective new account and that of earning ongoing, or expanded, business from an account is quite different.
+The reason for this is that the process of courting a prospective new account and that of earning ongoing, or expanded, business from an account is quite different.

 Email Tracking

-These metrics, while not foolproof, will help your sales team to determine the level of interest and engagement they have with their prospects.
+These metrics, while not foolproof, will help your sales team to determine the level of interest and customer interactions they have with their prospects.
 For instance, if a sales rep sees that a prospect, who isn’t replying to their emails, is still opening them and clicking shared links, perhaps they’re just busy but still are very interested.

 Many CRMs, including VipeCloud, have the ability to send emails from within the system.
 This is entirely synced with your company’s email system, so all of your systems can be used interchangeably.